Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 .. image:: ../../_static/img/flow/sharepoint/CreateListOrLibraryExample.png
    :alt: Create SharePoint List or Library Example

-Create SharePoint Site from Template
+Create SharePoint Subsite from Template
 ---------------------------------------

 Create a new SharePoint subsite based on specific template with the help of Microsoft Flow.
 The article `Create SharePoint subsite by custom template <../how-tos/sharepoint/create-site-by-custom-template-and-grant-permissions.html>`_ provides an expample of configuration for this action.